We recommend all SMSFs set up a company to be the trustee for many reasons:

 - Control for single member funds

-A fund with only one member can have a trustee that is a company with a single director but single member fund CANNOT have just one individual trustee.
-A single member fund with individual trustees has to have at least two trustees.
+A fund with only one member can have a trustee that is a company with a single director but single member fund CANNOT have just one individual trustee other than under certain temporary and unusual circumstances.
+A single member fund with individual trustees has to have at least two trustees in the long run.
 That means that if you want an SMSF on your own, you can only have complete control over your super if you have a company as trustee.

 - Easier to keep personal and super fund assets separate